Enjoy Hallowe’en Safely, Enjoy Hallowe’en Sensibly

-- Carnival Parade: Assembles 6.15pm Queen’s Quay Car Park, Departs 7pm
+- Assembly Carnival Parade: 6.15pm Queen’s Quay Car Park

-- Carnival Route: from Queen’s Quay Car Park - Boating Club Lane - Strand Road towards Harbour Square Roundabout - Foyle Embankment before travelling down Queen’s Quay to the Council offices.
+- Carnival Route: Queen’s Quay Car Park, making its way across Boating Club Lane and up Strand Road towards Harbour Square Roundabout, Foyle Embankment to Water Street and travels back down Queen’s Quay to the Council offices.

 - Music In Guildhall Square: 8.30pm – 10pm

 - Circle or Terror – Melvin Race opens 6.30pm